jeffbryner/jeffbryner.github.io/_posts/2020-04-07-incident-response-using-google-drive-api.md

 Search for “Drive” and click the “enable” button.

 Now we will need a service account and credentials.
 There are multiple ways to get to the screen to create service accounts.
-The easiest is the navigation menu in the upper left, IAM & Admin and then service accounts:
+The easiest is the navigation menu in the upper left, IAM & Admin and then service accounts:<br>
 ![service account navigation](/assets/incident-response-drive-api/service_account_navigation.png)

 Click create service account and give it a meaningful name and description: